tomato42/tls13-spec/draft-ietf-tls-tls13.md

 message which provides a signature over the entire handshake up to this point.
 This serves both to authenticate the server and to establish the integrity of the negotiation.
-Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the static secret and demonstrates that the server and client have agreed upon the same keys.
+Finally, the server sends a Finished message which includes an integrity check over the handshake and demonstrates that the server and client have agreed upon the same keys.
 [[TODO: If the server is not requesting client authentication, it MAY start sending application data following the Finished, though the server has no way of knowing who will be receiving the data.
 Add this.]]